aew2sbee/zenn/books/github-foundations/draft.md

 - [x] Yes
 - [ ] No

 ### 76. What are the different GitHub pricing plans for organization accounts?
-(Select three.)ferent GitHub pricing plans for organization accounts?
 (Select three.)

 https://github.com/pricing